8 Leprechaun Tricks to Try

 Buy a package of mint-flavored Oreos and “spray paint” them with edible gold paint found in the baking section of the supermarket.
-Put these in a plastic bag for your kid’s lunch, they will love having gold and green leprechaun-designed Oreos for dessert.
+Put these in a plastic bag for your kid’s lunch, they will love having gold and green leprechaun Oreos for dessert.

 Take green food coloring and put a few drops in the toilet or in the bath tub.
-For extra fun cut out green, foam shamrocks and place in the bath or take green washable paint and make “leprechaun footprints” on the sink or toilet.
+For extra fun, cut out green, foam shamrocks and place in the bath or take green washable paint and make “leprechaun footprints” on the sink or toilet.

 House Turned Green

 Have your kids create these to better find the sneaky leprechaun when searching around the house or backyard.
 Take two empty toilet paper rolls and tape or glue them together.
-Take rainbow colors of Washi tape, strips of fabric or paper and attach these to the outside of the toilet paper rolls.
-Hole punch the sides and thread a ribbon through for a handle.
+Use rainbow colors of Washi tape, strips of fabric or paper and attach these to the outside of the toilet paper rolls.
+Hole punch the sides and thread a ribbon for a handle.

 Kids can create a whimsical leprechaun trap to catch the guest wreaking havoc through the house.
 Paint a shoebox green and prop open with a stick.
 Then place plastic or chocolate gold coins inside the trap.
 Draw a rainbow on a piece of paper and glue to the outside.
 Other ideas include: traps made of cookie cans, jars or Legos and filled with Lucky Charms or paper shamrocks.